Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Model and system dynamics

 \subsubsection{Collisional Mutual Information}

-Understanding the sensitivity of parametric information transferred from a quantum information reservoir first necessitates a foundational analysis of the mutual information dynamics.
-Specifically, an investigation into the $\phi$-dependent evolution of mutual information between the probe qubit and the reservoir units, within the collision model framework, can provide a crucial basis for subsequent analysis.
+To characterize how parametric information is transferred from an engineered information reservoir to the probe, we first analyze the mutual information generated during the repeated interaction process.
+In particular, the $\phi$-dependent evolution of the mutual information between the probe qubit and successive reservoir ancillas provides a quantitative indicator of how algorithmically encoded phase information is imprinted through the collision dynamics.

-Fig.~\ref{fig:Fig2} shows the mutual information between the probe qubit and the phase-parameterized information reservoir.
-The quantum state of each noisy reservoir unit, which is prepared by applying phenomenological noise to the algorithmic protocol in Fig.~\ref{fig:Fig1}(a), can be straightforwardly shown to be:
+Fig.~\ref{fig:Fig2} displays the mutual information between the probe qubit and the phase-parameterized information reservoir as a function of the collision count.
+Each reservoir ancilla is prepared by applying the algorithmic protocol shown in Fig.~\ref{fig:Fig1}(a), followed by a finite time exposure to phenomenological dissipation and dephasing channels.
+This preparation results in a mixed ancilla state $\rho'(\phi,t_p)$ that carries a controlled, finite time noise signature prior to the interaction with the probe.

 Numerical simulations were performed with the \textsc{QuTiP} library~\cite{johansson_qutip_2013}, adopting the convention $\hbar=1$ throughout.
-For the dissipation and dephasing times in Eq.~(\ref{Eq:Rho_noise}), we chose characteristic superconducting–qubit relaxation parameters, $T_1$ and $T_2$, on the order of $\mu\mathrm{s}$.
-The noise–exposure interval of each reservoir ancilla was set to $t=480\,\text{ns}$, which corresponds to the execution time of roughly three single–qubit logic gates in current hardware~\cite{ibm_q_experience_2025}.
-The probe is initialized in the superposition state $\ket{+}=(\ket{0}+\ket{1})/\sqrt{2}$ in order to maximally sense the phase information that the reservoir imprints during the dissipative, repeated–interaction dynamics.
-As shown in Fig.~\ref{fig:Fig2}, the mutual information $\mathcal{I}(S{:}\mathcal R)$ generated between the probe and the reservoir depends strongly on the reservoir phase $\phi$ and relaxes to distinct steady values for the three choices of $\phi$.
-The smallest steady value occurs for $\phi=\pi$, whereas the largest is observed for $\phi=\tfrac{\pi}{2}$.
+For the dissipation and dephasing times entering the noisy preparation map, we chose characteristic superconducting–qubit relaxation parameters $T_1$ and $T_2$ on the order of $\mu\mathrm{s}$.
+The noise–preparation interval of each reservoir ancilla was set to $t_p=480\,\text{ns}$, corresponding to the execution time of several single–qubit logic gates in current hardware~\cite{ibm_q_experience_2025}.
+Importantly, this finite preparation time defines the degree of decoherence encoded in each ancilla prior to the collision, while no additional dissipative evolution of the ancillas is assumed during the interaction itself.

-In the noisy preparation $\rho'(\phi)$ the transverse coherence and population imbalance scale as $|\rho'_{01}|=\tfrac{1}{2}e^{-t/T_2}|\sin\phi|$ and $e^{-t/T_1}\cos\phi$, respectively.
-Because the exchange–type interaction generates correlations through the coherent $\{\ket{01},\ket{10}\}$ manifold, the steady mutual information follows this coherence envelope: it is largest near $\phi=\tfrac{\pi}{2}$, where the reservoir has equal populations and maximal $|\rho'_{01}|$, and it is smallest near $\phi=\pi$ (and $\phi\approx 0$), where $\rho'_{01}\!\approx\!0$ and the state is effectively $\sigma_z$–eigenlike and therefore weakly coupled for correlation build-up.
-The observed $\phi$-selective behavior is thus a direct consequence of how dephasing ($T_2$) limits accessible coherence and how the interaction converts that coherence into system–reservoir correlations.